 4. Smart content strategy

-Using smart content is a clever and dynamic strategy to convert your mqls into sales qualified leads.
+Using smart content is a clever and dynamic strategy to convert your marketing-qualified leads into sales-qualified leads.

 Using a smart content strategy is an advanced way to nurture all your marketing leads and convert them into sales leads.